Specialist FinTech Venture Capital

-What all of the above means is that for the founders of an early stage firm the dollars invested by a venture capital firm are worth less than they used to be.
+…so for the founders of an early stage company, the cash invested by a venture capital firm is worth relatively less than it used to be…

-As a result, the venture capital (VC) industry is, we believe, in transition, moving to a ‘barbell’ industry structure:
+As a result, the VC industry is, we believe, in transition, moving to a “barbell” structure:

 So, VCs are being squeezed at both ends.
 In the environment described above, what might a successful VC look like?